-Step #2: Supporting Documents-Financial aid applicants selected for verification will be required to submit additional documentation so that the information that they provided on their FAFSA can be verified for accuracy by the Financial Aid Office.
-If you are selected, you will receive instructions from the Financial Aid Office on how to complete the verification process.
+Step #2: Supporting Documents - Financial aid applicants selected for verification will be required to submit additional documentation so that the information that they provided on their FAFSA can be verified for accuracy by the Financial Aid Office.
+If your are selected, you will receive instructions from the Financial Aid Office on how to complete the verification process.

-Note: Data fields transferred from the IRS to the FAFSA will be "masked" to protect applicant information.
-This means that income and tax data will not be visible to the applicant or parent.
-Instead, the words, "Transferred from the IRS" will appear in those fields in both the FAFSA and the Student Aid Report (SAR).
+Note: Data fielded transferred from the IRS to the FAFSA will be "masked" to protect applicant information.
+This means that income and tax data will not be visable to the applicant or parent on the FAFSA or on the FAFSA Submission Summary (FSS).
 Please contact our office if you have any questions.